dhananjay-jadhav/nx-next-gql-starter/README.md

 This module is integrated into the main `AppModule` to provide these plugins to the Apollo Server instance.

+## 🏥 Health Module

+The `HealthModule` (`libs/utils/src/lib/health`) provides Kubernetes-compatible health check endpoints for liveness and readiness probes.

+### Endpoints

+-   **`GET /health/liveness`**: Returns the liveness status.
+Used by Kubernetes to determine if the application is running.
+-   **`GET /health/readiness`**: Returns the readiness status.
+Checks if the application is ready to receive traffic, including graceful shutdown detection.

+### Components

+-   **`HealthController`**: Exposes the health check endpoints using NestJS Terminus.
+-   **`ShutdownHealthIndicator`**: Custom health indicator that reports the application's shutdown state.
+-   **`ShutdownService`**: Implements `OnApplicationShutdown` to track when the application is shutting down, enabling graceful shutdown handling.

 ### Testing

+The Health module includes comprehensive test coverage:

+-   **`HealthController`**: Tests for liveness/readiness endpoints, health check service integration, and error handling.
+-   **`ShutdownHealthIndicator`**: Tests for health status reporting (up/down states) and health indicator service integration.
+-   **`ShutdownService`**: Tests for shutdown signal handling, static state behavior across instances, and `OnApplicationShutdown` interface implementation.
+-   **`HealthModule`**: Tests for module configuration, dependency injection, and TerminusModule integration.

+### Apollo Plugins Testing

 The `ApolloPluginsService` includes comprehensive test coverage: